-Physician's Statement (keep for your records) I certify that Name of disabled person was permanently and totally disabled on January 1, 1976, disabled on the date he or she retired.
-If retired after 1976 or January 1, 1977, OR was p permanently and totally Physician: Sign your name on either line A or B below.
-A The disability has lasted or can be expected to last continuously for at least a year community to at least a year Physician's signature Date B There is no reasonable probability that the disabled condition will ever improve Physician's signature Date Physician's name Physician's address
+Physician's Statement (keep for your records) I certify that ame of disabled person was permanently and totally disabled on January 1, 1976, or January 1 attention of the date retired after 1976, enter the date retired. • • Physician: Sign your name on either line A or B below.
+A The disability has lasted or can be expected to last continuously for at least a year N D .
+B There is no reasonable probability that the disabled condition will ever improve Physician's signature Date Physician's signature Date Physician's name Physician's address